stellar/stellar-protocol/ecosystem/sep-nft.md

 ### Meta Format

 The meta document referenced by the `nft.meta.url[n]` data entries must be encoded in JSON.
 The following fields are defined.
+All fields are optional.

 Any other field may be added to the meta data document to describe additional features, capabilities, or attributes that are unique to the NFT or the